Saturday 15 August 2026 - 8:15 am - 6:00 pm

 Stronger Together is for anyone working in, or supporting those working in, high exposure, high responsibility environments, including:

-• Counsellors, coaches, psychotherapists and allied practitioners supporting these communities
+Counsellors, coaches, psychotherapists, hypnotherapists, and allied health practitioners supporting these communities

 What we’ll explore